Purdue-CSUSB/purdueusb.com/_wiki/summer-plans.md

 #### Spring Career Fairs & Company Days
 Every spring semester, Purdue has a "Just In Time" career fair.
 These companies are looking to fill positions right away, and many are looking for CS/DS students.
 The CCO also hosts career fairs in the spring.

 Attend as many spring company days as possible.
-Company days have lower attendance in spring semesters than in fall semesters.–– attending them is a great opportunity to get more 1-on-1 time with recruiters or company representatives.
+Company days have lower attendance in spring semesters than in fall semesters –– attending them is a great opportunity to get more 1-on-1 time with recruiters or company representatives.
 Look out for notifications about company days in the Opportunity Update that is sent out to CS/DS majors!

 ### Research Opportunities
 Many students are interested in research, but are unsure about how to get started.
 The summer is a great time to explore research.

 #### 390 Research Courses
-390s are course numbers for research work.
+Some 390s are course numbers for research work.
 Once you have contacted a professor or lab and been invited to do research work, you can arrange to enroll in a 390 course during the summer term.
 More on finding labs with open positions below.

 ##### CS 390s